illusion12321/orchestrate-php/README.md

     // at any time, get the Value out if needed print_r($item->getValue());
-    // andrefelipe\Orchestrate\Common\ObjectArray Object
+    // Array
     // (
     //     [title] => My Title
     //     [file_url] => http://myfile.jpg
     // )

-    // toArray() returns an Array representation of the object print_r($item->toArray());
+    // toArray() returns an Array of the Orchestrate object print_r($item->toArray());
     // Array
     // (